TedHusted/awake/awake.md/awake.md

 At the head of the table sits General Ri, his uniform immaculate, a gold star pinned to his chest.
 To his left is Kang Ji-woo, her stern face betraying no emotion as she flips through a stack of papers.
 Choi Hyun-seok leans back in his chair, the glow of a tablet reflecting off his glasses.

 In the center of the table, a sleek device hums softly, projecting a holographic interface.
-The SI agent’s voice is calm, emotionless, and precise as it delivers a draft presentation of the daily intelligence brief.
+The synthetic agent’s voice is calm, emotionless, and precise as it delivers a draft presentation of the daily intelligence brief.

 “Good morning, esteemed officials.
 Today’s intelligence overview consists of four sections: international developments, domestic security, operational readiness, and worker automation.
 Shall we begin with the summary of international developments?”